 What is the best time to visit Borneo and go for a Kinabatangan River Cruise?

-Best time to travel to Borneo and Sabah is March to September.
+The best time to travel to Borneo and Sabah is from March to September.

 Though some Borneo travel blogs say that Borneo stays warm and dry until October, I disagree with them.
 I was in Borneo in October and rain poured down almost every day.

-If you are traveling to Borneo for diving, then also summer is the best season with April, May, and June being the best months for good visibility.
+If you are traveling to Borneo for diving, then summer is the best season with April, May, and June the best months for good visibility.

-During October to January/February Borneo, and Malaysia in general, receives heavy rainfall.
-You can avoid traveling to Borneo during these months so that you don’t get stuck in rain.
+During October to January/February, Borneo, and Malaysia in general, receives heavy rainfall.

 First, you have to fly to Borneo island.
 Get a flight from Kuala Lumpur or Penang to Sandakan in Sabah, Borneo.
 Stay in the city for only a day or two.
 Get accommodation in the center of Sandakan (near the beach).
 I stayed in an area away from the Sandakan center which wasn’t that safe at night.
 Even the hotel girls warned me against stepping out after dark.